 It is definitely one of the national gastronomies that execute respect towards ingredients and their preparation, but also towards the cultural and social environment it grows with.

 In the specific circumstances where a political regime tried to erase the country’s knowledge potential, we are witnessing an impressive rise of chefs that found new ways to educate themselves, through sharing among themselves, as well as with foreign influences.

-Cambodian restaurants might not be under the radar of the Michelin Guide yet, but that only shows how shortsighted and disinterested western culinary expectations might be.
+Cambodian restaurants might not be under the radar of the Michelin Guide yet, but that only shows how shortsighted and disinterested Western culinary expectations might be.
 If you want to be ahead of the time, purchase a cheap flight to Cambodia and embark on your own gastronomic discovery journey!
 The best places to eat in Siem Reap are waiting for you!